itmOS/ItmOS/README.md

 Custom make settings
 --------------------
 You can redefine almost all settings for the building and running process.
-For example if you want to select version of grub-mkrescue utility there are two ways to do this, first:
+For example if you want to select the version of grub-mkrescue utility there are two ways to do this, first:
 ```
 make GRUB_MKRESCUE=grub2-mkrescue all